Switzerland: Zürich, Wengen & Zermatt

 Included Meals: Breakfast

-2.9 miles, easy to moderate, 1,650-ft. elevation loss
+2.9 miles, easy to moderate, 1,650-ft. elevation loss.
+Afternoon option: 2 miles, easy to moderate, 1100-ft. elevation loss

 Following a leisurely breakfast, board the Gornergrat Bahn on an upward rail journey to the final stop—Gornergrat, perched 10,285 feet above sea level.
 Linger here a while to marvel at jaw-dropping views, gazing upon 29 peaks higher than 13,000 feet.
 The Monte Rosa massif features Switzerland’s tallest summit, the Dufourspitze at 15,200 feet; the Gorner Glacier laid out before the massif is the second-largest icefield in the Alps.
 If you’re lucky, you’ll spot a wild ibex or two roaming the range.
 Before you get underway with your walk into this mountain paradise, you might grab a bite for the trail at the restaurant or stop by the astronomical observatory and learn about its infrared telescope.

 Your walk today leads mostly downhill to the midway Riffelberg station, home to a mountain-top hotel and the panoramic Riffelberg Restaurant & Bar.
 Outstanding views of the Matterhorn accompany your every step on the trail of dirt, rock, and low alpine grass.
 You pass the deep-blue Riffelsee lake partway down.
 On a clear day, it reflects the mountain’s peak like a mirror.
 At times, you traverse steep slopes and walk along monolithic walls whose contours seem to shift magically in the sun.
 Much of your walk is above the tree line, with low growth appearing as you approach Riffelberg.
-A final trip aboard the Gornergrat Bahn delivers you back down to your hotel from where you may walk to dinner at a restaurant of your choosing.

 Included Meals: Breakfast

-5.7 miles, easy to moderate, 550-ft. elevation gain and 1,520-ft. elevation loss
+5.7 miles, easy to moderate, 550-ft. elevation gain and 1,500-ft. elevation loss

 Today’s walk unfolds among more stunning alpine vistas, passing five of the region’s most pristine and beautiful lakes along the way.
 You’ll want to bring your swimsuit in case the spirit moves you to go for a swim!
 To get to your starting point from your hotel in Zermatt village, simply board the funicular to Sunnegga to begin your hike.
 From the Sunnegga platform, you may wish to take a short walk to a marmot-viewing station before continuing to Blauherd via cable car.
 From Blauherd, your path loops back down to Sunnegga.